geotools/geotools/docs/user/tutorial/raster/image.rst

 world plus image
     A normal image format like jpeg or png that has a side-car file describing where it is located as well as a prj sidecar file defining the map projection just like a shapefile uses.

+    * jpeg - is common due to small download size; however performance at runtime is terrible as the entire image needs be read into memory.

+    * tiff

+    *

 Geotiff
     A normal tiff image that has geospatial information stored in the image metadata fields.
+This is generally a safe bet for fast performnace; especially if it has been prepaired with an internal overlay (which can be used when zoomed out) or internal tiling (allowing for fast pans when zoomed in.

+    Performs best when your computer has faster disks than CPUs.

 JPEG2000
     The sequel to jpeg that uses wavelet compression  to handle massive images.
 The file format also supports metadata fields that can be used to store geospatial information.

+    This format performs best when you have more faster CPUs than disk access.

 There are also more exotic formats such as ECW and MRSID that can be supported if you have installed the imageio-ext project into your JRE.